verana-labs/verifiable-trust-vpr-spec/spec.md

 ```

-Upon completion of the validation process, **escrowed trust fees are distributed to the validator** as follows:
+Upon completion of the onboarding process, **escrowed trust fees are distributed to the validator** as follows:

 - A portion defined by `trust_deposit_rate` is allocated to the **validator’s trust deposit**.
 - The remaining amount is **transferred directly to the validator’s wallet**.